Stability, analytic stability for real reductive Lie groups: Introduction

-The notions of stability, polystability and semistablitiy depend of the Cartan decomposition of $G$ induced by the Cartan decomposition $U^\C$ and so these concepts depend on the triple $(K,\mathtt g,\mup)$, where $\mathtt g$ is the Riemannian metric induced by the K\"ahler form $\omega$.
-The norm square gradient map also depends on the triple $(K,\mathtt g,\mup)$.
+In Section \ref{final}, following Teleman \cite{Teleman}, we introduce the notion of symplectization of the $U^\C$-action on $Z$ with respect to $G$.
+The notions of stability, polystability and semistability depend of the Cartan decomposition of $G$ induced by the Cartan decomposition of $U^\C=U\exp(\textbf{i}\liu)$ and so these concepts depend on the triple $(U,\mathtt g,\mu)$, where $\mathtt g$ is the Riemannian metric induced by the K\"ahler form $\omega$.
+The norm square of the gradient map also depends on the triple $(U,\mathtt g,\mu)$.